Arleigh Burke-class destroyer: Structure

 The Arleigh Burke-class ships are among the largest destroyers built in the United States; only the Spruance, Kidd (563 ft), and Zumwalt classes (600 ft) are longer.
-The Arleigh Burke class was designed with a new large, water-plane area-hull form characterized by a wide flaring bow, which significantly improves seakeeping ability and permits high speed in high sea states.
+The Arleigh Burke class was designed with a new, large, water-plane area-hull form characterized by a wide, flaring bow, which significantly improves seakeeping ability and permits high speed in high sea states.
 The class's design incorporates stealth techniques, such as the angled (rather than traditional vertical) surfaces and the raked tripod mainmast, which make the ship more difficult to detect by radar.

 Its designers incorporated lessons from the Ticonderoga-class cruiser, which the Navy deemed too expensive to continue building and difficult to upgrade further.
 For these destroyers, the U.S. Navy returned to all-steel construction, except the mast made of aluminum.
 The Ticonderogas had combined a steel hull with a superstructure made of lighter aluminum to reduce top weight, but the lighter metal proved vulnerable to cracking.
 Aluminum is also less fire-resistant than steel; a 1975 fire aboard USS Belknap gutted her aluminum superstructure.
 Battle damage to Royal Navy ships exacerbated by their aluminum superstructures during the 1982 Falklands War supported the decision to use steel.
 Other lessons from the Falklands War led to the Navy's decision to protect the Arleigh Burke class's vital spaces with double-spaced steel layers, which create a buffer against anti-ship missiles (AShMs), and Kevlar spall liners.
+A design study called "Cruiser Baseline" was made for a ship that would incorporate the capabilities of the VLS-capable Ticonderoga class on a hull and superstructure designed to the same standards as the Arleigh Burke, although this study was for analytical purposes only and no such ship was built.

 Passive defenses

 Arleigh Burke destroyers are equipped with AN/SLQ-32 electronic warfare (EW) suites that provide electronic support.
-Vessels with the SLQ-32(V)3 or SLQ-32(V)6 variant have an additional capability to jam targeting and AShM guidance radar.
+Vessels with the SLQ-32(V)3, SLQ-32(V)6, or SLQ-32(V)7 variant can jam radars.

-The destroyers have Mark 36 infrared and chaff decoy launchers, as well as Nulka decoy launchers, for spoofing incoming anti-ship missiles.
-For defeating incoming torpedoes, the class has two Nixie towed countermeasures.
+The destroyers have Mark 36 infrared and chaff decoy launchers, as well as Nulka decoy launchers, for spoofing incoming AShMs.
+For defeating incoming torpedoes, the class has two AN/SLQ-25 Nixie towed countermeasures.
 The ships' Prairie-Maskers can reduce their radiated noise.

 A collective protection system makes the Arleigh Burke class the first U.S. warships designed with an air-filtration system against nuclear, biological, and chemical warfare (NBC).
 Other NBC defenses include double air-locked hatches, pressurized compartments, and an external countermeasure washdown system.
-The class's electronics are hardened against electromagnetic pulses (EMPs).
-Fire suppression equipment includes water sprinklers in the living quarters and Combat Information Center (CIC).
-The CIC is below the waterline.
+The class's electronics are hardened against electromagnetic pulses.
+Fire suppression equipment includes water sprinklers in the living quarters and combat information center (CIC).